UniVE-SSV/SoftwareArchitectures24/_docs/spring-2/application-example.md

 <h2>Contents</h2>
 * toc
 {:toc}
-To have a better understanding of the concepts seen so far, let's see a simple example: we want to have a simple application that manages students.
+Let's consider a simple example to better understand Spring concepts.
+We want to have a simple application that manages students.
 ## Our Spring Application
-We start by creating a new Spring Project with the dependencies that we had seen in the previous lessons.
+We start by creating a new Spring Project with the dependencies we saw in the previous lessons.
 Then, we need to define how to model Students.
 We want to provide a minimal example for now, so we can say that a Student must have:
 1. A Name.
 2. A Surname.
 3. A Matriculation ID.
-Let's create our Student class: we want to do things well, so we use the Model View Controller (MVC) pattern.
+Let's create our Student class: we want to do things well using the Model View Controller (MVC) pattern.
 We create a Student.java inside a models package:
 {% highlight java %}
 public class Student {
     private String name;